 New Zealand has recently gained international recognition for its superb wines, grow in diverse wine regions spread throughout the North and South Islands.

-If you wish to plan a New Zealand tour around visiting the very best of New Zealand’s vineyards, tasting exquisite wines at the source, the following regions and wineries should be at the top of your list.
+If you wish to plan New Zealand wine tours visiting the very best of New Zealand’s vineyards, tasting exquisite wines at the source, the following regions and wineries should be at the top of your list.

 New Zealand’s largest wine region, Marlborough is home to the exquisite Sauvignon Blanc that first drew international attention to the New Zealand wine scene in 1980s.